 Our audiences tend to arrive between two and three hours before the curtain goes up, offering us a wonderful opportunity to engage with them on a deeper level than most theater companies can.
 Every apprentice will have opportunities as an Audience Ambassador for about half our performances.
 Apprentices will assist with typical front-of-house duties such as ushering, concession/merchandise sales and site setup/breakdown.
 You’ll be trained in best inclusion practices to help keep our show accessible to audience members of all abilities.

 However, audience engagement on the Boston Common is about more than the customer service.
 As part of our cross-education with our professional company, you’ll meet each week with a different member of the production team (actors, designers, etc.) to hear their take on the play and gain better insight into their process.
 Armed with this information and your unique perspective as an artist and performer, you’ll engage with the audiences to answer questions and begin conversations, helping to deepen their understanding and experience of the play.

 To spark these conversations, you’ll perform right in a portion of that massive audience in a time-honored theater tradition called “The Greenshow”, a 3-5 minute pop up pre-performance piece.
 This playful, guerrilla performance style will give you invaluable performance experience in our outdoor, non-traditional space and offer an immediate opportunity to engage with the audience about the company and your work.
 For the audience, these short performance pieces help create a more intimate experience of Shakespeare’s text and themes allowing them a richer understanding of the main-stage production.

 Performing in Boston, Wellesley, and Beyond

 Training in the Apprentice Program culminates with “The Academy Showcase”.
 Our company will form two casts who each perform a professionally-directed Shakespeare production.
 These two productions are rehearsed and perform at the Carling-Sorenson Theater at Babson College in Wellesley and also tour to locations in Boston and the Greater-Boston area in the last weeks of the program.
 Auditions/casting for specific roles in these productions will occur shortly after the program begins.
-The Academy Showcase relies heavily on ensemble-based storytelling based on collaboration with work done in the movement classes.
+The Academy Showcase relies heavily on ensemble-based storytelling.